Notes and Applied Theory Small Data Ethics

 How it fits Small Data Ethics

-Minimisation is necessary but not sufficient.
-Small Data Ethics adds:
+Minimisation is necessary but not sufficient

-• Contestability: a path to challenge decisions
+• Contestability: a path to challenge decisions made on the data

 • Traceability: what file, load date, and rule created the outcome